 On Tuesday I re-organized something called the Scout Locker.
 It’s a collection of used Scout uniforms that the White Rock District sells to kids who otherwise could not afford Boy Scout uniforms.

 The Scout Locker used to be at a spare building at White Rock United Methodist Church, a big supporter of Scouting.
-This building developed roof leaks, so the clothing was tossed into boxes and moved to a different location.
+This building developed roof leaks, so the clothing was moved to a different location.

-BSA uniforms happen to be expensive.
+BSA uniforms are expensive.
 A normal uniform set for a boy (uniform shirt, shorts, belt, and socks) is $77.95.
 The same stuff sized for an adult is $83.70.
 This doesn’t even include the patches or epaulets, each of which are sold separately.
 And an optional cap is $11.50.
 See the prices for yourself at the online Scout Catalog.

 As a side note, sometimes I wonder if the BSA is excessively profiting on uniform parts.
 It sure seems contrary to the ninth point of the Scout Law, Thrifty, for this clothing to be so expensive.
 I wish the BSA could just sell this stuff at cost.